Call/WhatsAppText +1 (302) 613-4617

 On-Time Delivery

 Canvas submission deadlines are fixed.
 Our 98% on-time delivery rate reflects a commitment to confirming feasibility before accepting urgent orders.
-For 12–24-hour turnarounds on shorter Berklee assignments, we confirm before accepting.
 Full policy at our satisfaction guarantee page.

 98% on-time across all order types — we confirm urgent feasibility before accepting.